 Task runners are not required for task execution.
-Calling a task function directly without a task runner executes the function in the main thread by default, which blocks execution of its flow until the task completes.
+Calling a task function directly executes the function in the main thread by default, blocking execution of its caller until the task completes.

-The default task runner in Prefect is the ThreadPoolTaskRunner
+The default task runner in Prefect is the ThreadPoolTaskRunner, which runs tasks concurrently in independent threads.

-For parallel or distributed task execution, you must additionally install one of the following task runners, available as integrations:
+For truly parallel or distributed task execution, you must use one of the following task runners, which are available as extras of the prefect library:

 Concurrency vs. parallelism